Strategy11/formidable-forms/readme.txt

 * <a href="https://formidableforms.com/features/confirm-email-address-password-wordpress-form/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Confirmation fields</a>.
 Double check email addresses or passwords and prevent typos from cannibalizing your contact form leads.
 * <a href="https://formidableforms.com/features/conditional-logic-wordpress-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Conditional logic for smart forms</a>.
 Show or hide form fields based on user selections or user roles.
 Make complex forms simple and increase form conversion rates.
 * <a href="https://formidableforms.com/features/email-autoresponders-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Send email notifications & autoresponders</a>.
 Automatically let clients know you received their contact form message.
 Then create customized email notifications for multiple recipients and get info from a contact form or email form to those who need it.
-* Email routing: Conditionally send multiple autoresponder emails and notifications based on values in contact forms, email forms, payment forms, and registration forms.
+* Email routing: Conditionally send multiple autoresponder emails and notifications based on values in email forms, payment forms, and registration forms.
 * <a href="https://formidableforms.com/features/wordpress-calculated-fields-form/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Calculator forms</a>.
 Create basic and complex calculations, and even combine text from multiple fields for a mortgage calculator, auto loan calculator, or many other calculator forms.
 Even a contact form could benefit from calculations for easy quotes and price estimates.
 * <a href="https://formidableforms.com/features/wordpress-visual-form-styler/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Visual form style creator</a>.
 Our form creator for contact forms, email forms, calculators, and other online forms not only allows you to build forms, but also create branded forms that match your site.
 Change colors, borders, padding and much more without any code.
 * <a href="https://formidableforms.com/features/flexible-layouts-responsive-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Flexible form layout design</a>.
 Build mobile responsive contact forms and advanced form layouts with multiple fields in a row by using our CSS layout classes.